ribarrag/Data_visualizations/visualization3_4.md

 - I would also use a dotted line to represent the average instead of a new shape (or bar)

 ## Draft with comments
+From my critique, I crafted the following graph, which I then showed to different participants.

 <div style="text-align: center;">
 <img src="Draft_graph.jpg" alt="Draft of modified graph with inflation data in the U.S. from 2019 to 2022" width="600"